-Nicholas Kepros Collias provided me with the following information about the peak: “The peak is named after my great grandfather, George Kepros, who homesteaded and ran sheep there.
+Nicholas Kepros Collias provided me with the following information about the peak: “The peak is named after my great-grandfather, George Kepros, who homesteaded and ran sheep there.
 My grandmother, the last surviving Kepros, was thrilled to read about the peak in my copy of your book.”

 Caution: This entire hike is on or near exposed ridge tops.
 Don’t hike this area when thunderstorms are present.
-Watch for rattlesnakes.
+Watch out for rattlesnakes.
 There is little shade and no water along the route.

 The climb uses a combination of an unofficial trail and a 4WD road.
 The road is only open during hunting season.
-In 1990 when I first hiked to the summit, I used a motorcycle track that climbed from the Blacks Creek Pass to the ridge top north of Three Point Mountain and then followed the ridge line north to Peak 5380 where it joined the 4WD road.
+In 1990 when I first hiked to the summit, I used a motorcycle track that climbed from Blacks Creek Pass to the ridge top north of Three Point Mountain and then followed the ridge line north to Peak 5380 where it joined the 4WD road.
 Since then, the Forest Service has closed the route to motorized travel and this route became an official hiking trail.

-Over subsequent ascents, I marked several bypasses along the west side of the ridge with rock cairns.
+Over subsequent ascents, I marked several bypasses along the West Side of the ridge with rock cairns.
 These bypasses avoid following the ridge top and reduce the elevation gains and losses of the original trail.
 The bypasses (with the exception of the first one) are now well established routes.

 Today, starting from Blacks Creek Pass, the hike climbs steeply west on a rutted trail, which is slippery when wet.
 After two steep sections, the trail passes by a small grove of stunted trees.

-- if you feel comfortable with your directional abilities, you can follow the bypass route, which is marked by several cairns and fully described below.
+- you can follow the bypass route, which is marked by several cairns and is fully described below.

 As you reach this saddle, you will encounter a 5-way intersection.
 The trail on your right comes up from the east.
-The trail you cross is the old ridge line motorcycle track.
+The trail you cross is the old ridgeline motorcycle track.
 Continue straight ahead, which is the second bypass.

 The second bypass has a good tread for its entire distance, but is a bit brushy in spots.
 It is also the flattest section of the climb.
-As the bypass nears the point where it rejoins the ridge, it climbs up a steeper slope and gains roughly 75 feet of elevation.
-Once you reach the ridge top, take a hard left onto the old motorcycle track, which quickly climbs a sandy hill side and then turns north to follow the rolling ridge line until it drops into the next major saddle.
+As the bypass nears the point where it rejoins the ridge, it climbs up a steeper slope and gains roughly 75 feet in elevation.
+Once you reach the ridge top, take a hard left onto the old motorcycle track, which quickly climbs a sandy hillside and then turns north to follow the rolling ridge line until it drops into the next major saddle.

 If you want to climb Peak 5380, continue straight up the hill and meet the 4WD road that runs north and eventually leads all the way to the summit of Kepros Mountain.

-The fifth, and final, bypass leaves the road just after it passes through a fence line that crosses the ridge at its lowest point.
+Bypass 5 leaves the road just after it passes through a fence line that crosses the ridge at its lowest point.
 This last bypass saves some elevation gain but is a little longer route than following the road.